 Time-of-flight (ToF) methods measure the distance between a device and an object based on the time difference between the emission of a signal (such as an NIR flood pulse) and when the signal’s reflection is received by the sensor.
 NIR light is particularly effective for ToF measurement because it can be separated from ambient light, reducing signal disturbance and improving accuracy in low light or nighttime conditions.
 In facial recognition applications, ToF provides highly accurate depth and spatial measurement.

-Like all NIR emissions; emissions used for ToF functions must be tested to ensure they adhere to defined safety and performance parameters.
+Like all NIR emissions; emissions used for ToF functions must be tested to ensure they adhere to defined performance parameters.
 Irregularities such as hot spots or a fall-off of intensity around the perimeter of the distribution need to be identified and corrected to ensure accurate proximity sensing by NIR sources.